 Global Health Neurosurgery Residents

-Applications are now being accepted from internal candidates only for the Global Health Neurosurgery Residency for the July 2020 program start.
+Applications are now being accepted each fall from internal candidates only for the Global Health Neurosurgery Residency.
 (See application process for details.)

 Global Health Residents from the Duke Neurosurgery Residency Program extend the duration of their residency training by six months to gain specific global health core competencies.
 Global Health Neurosurgery Residents will apply 12 months of their non-clinical research elective time from PGY4 towards global health training.
 Nine months of this year will be devoted to coursework in the Master of Science in Global Health program (MSc-GH) and three months to setting up a mentored research project at a Duke University international partner site.